antnguyen135/AlgoVisualizer/README.md

 # AlgoVisualizer
 # Description
-Visualizer for various algorithms: DFS, BFS, DIJKSTRAS
+Visualizer for various algorithms: A*,DFS, BFS, DIJKSTRAS
 # Demo
 When the user enters they see this home page.
 <img src = "images/newBlank.png" width="1000">